peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

  call the corresponding overload instead.
  Either convert the list to a String or wrap it in an ICharacterInput and call the corresponding overload instead.
-* `NormalizingCharacterInput(String str) NormalizingCharacterInput`<br>
+* `NormalizingCharacterInput(String str) NormalizerInput`<br>
  Deprecated.
-Initializes a new instance of the NormalizingCharacterInput class using Normalization Form C.
+Initializes a new instance of the NormalizerInput class using Normalization Form C.
 * `NormalizingCharacterInput(String str,
                          int index,
                          int length,
-                         Normalization form) NormalizingCharacterInput`<br>
+                         Normalization form) NormalizerInput`<br>
  Deprecated.
-Initializes a new instance of the NormalizingCharacterInput class.
+Initializes a new instance of the NormalizerInput class.
 * `NormalizingCharacterInput(String str,
-                         Normalization form) NormalizingCharacterInput`<br>
+                         Normalization form) NormalizerInput`<br>
  Deprecated.
-Initializes a new instance of the NormalizingCharacterInput class.
+Initializes a new instance of the NormalizerInput class.

 ## Method Details